ll1a4x/writeups/ctf/thm_wreath/thm_wreath.md

 ### PE on 10.200.90.100 (wreath-pc) - Method 1: PrintSpoofer

+- Since we see that the current user `thomas` has the privilege `SeImpersonatePrivilege`, we can try PrintSpoofer PE.
 Transfer PrintSpoofer64.exe to the target
 - Download the binary from the public repo: `wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer64.exe`
 - Transfer from Kali to the target